redhat-developer/intellij-kubernetes/README.md

  - Navigate into Kubernetes workloads, services, pods and nodes
  - Switching contexts and namespaces within Kubernetes
  - Follow logs from the connected cluster resource
+ - Open a Terminal Shell to a Running Container in the connected cluster
+ - Support [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) for logs and terminal.

 ## Features